ericaraujophd/storyOfChristianity/constantine/jerome.md

 (vulgate)=
 The Vulgate became the standard Latin version of the Bible for the Western Church and had a profound influence on Christian theology and biblical scholarship for centuries.
 [Augustine](#augustine), though, criticized the effort due to some changes Jerome made compared to the Septuagint version commonly used at the time.

 Pope Damasus I commissioned Jerome to produce this reliable and accurate Latin translation of the Bible.
-After Damausus's death, Jerome went to Bethlehem, where he lived as a hermit and scholar for the rest of his life.

-He lived as a hermit in the Syrian desert for a time, practicing asceticism and studying the Scriptures.

-Founded two monasteries in Bethlehem with followers for men and women.
-(Paula)
+Jerome also found a great deal of support from wealthy women, such as Paula and her daughter, Eustochium, who were dedicated to the ascetic life.

+Due to his temper, Jerome made many enemies in Rome.
+After Damausus's death in 384 AD, Jerome lost his protector and decided to leave the city.
+He moved to Bethlehem, where he established a monastery and continued his scholarly work.
+Paula and Eustochium followed him there.
+Paula founded a convent nearby.

+Jerome passed a few months after Eustochium's death in 420 AD.
+He would be buried next to her in the Church of the Nativity in Bethlehem.